Skip to content

 The bin directory is not mounted in the container, but if you would, the scripts would recognise this and work or print a message that they cannot be used in that environment.

 The container uses a miniconda environment in which Python and its packages are installed.
-That environment needs to be activated in the container when running, which can be done with the command that is available in the container as the environment variable WITH_CONDA (which for this container it is source /opt/miniconda3/bin/activate jax).
+Before the 2025 containers, that environment needs to be activated in the container when running, which can be done with the command that is available in the container as the environment variable WITH_CONDA (which for this container it is source /opt/miniconda3/bin/activate jax).

 Example of the use of WITH_CONDA: Check the Python packages in the container in an interactive session: